Mareepet/flowers_app/README.md

 - There is also another option for users to search and view flowers from the database.

 ## :pencil2: Planning
-- Got introtuced to Trello.
+- Got introduced to Trello.
-- Firstly, worked on MVP features like gem files, database, 2 tables, SQL commands,CURD actions with ruby sinatra etc.
+- Firstly, worked to ensure created application is MVP.
+Worked on gem files, database, creation of two tables, SQL commands, CURD actions with ruby sinatra etc.

 ## :pencil2: Problem solving
-- Overall search button connection issuse between erb files and db issuse fixed.
+- Overall search button connection issues between erb files and DB issues were fixed.

 ## :rocket: Cool tech
 - Ruby